hashicorp/terraform-provider-google/website/docs/guides/provider_reference.html.markdown

 [manage key files using the Cloud Console].
 Your service account key file is used to complete a two-legged OAuth 2.0 flow to obtain access tokens to authenticate with the GCP API as needed; Terraform will use it to reauthenticate automatically when tokens expire.
-Alternatively, this can be specified using the `GOOGLE_CREDENTIALS` environment variable or any of the following ordered by precedence.
+You can alternatively use the `GOOGLE_CREDENTIALS` environment variable, or any of the following ordered by precedence.

     * GOOGLE_CREDENTIALS